-political budget cycles, distributive politics, political economy, time series, pooled time series, compositional data, graphical presentation of results
+political budget cycles, distributive politics, political economy, time series, pooled time series, compositional data, graphical presentation of results, machine learning

 PSCI 2075 - Quantitative Research Methods

 Fall 2018 / Spring 2020 / Spring 2021

 Introduces quantitative research methods used in political science.
 Focuses on basic tools of analysis: data collection, processing, and evaluation, with special attention to survey techniques.
 Includes elite and case study analysis; aggregate, cluster, and content analysis; and the use of computers in political research.

 PSCI 3075 - Applied Political Science Research

 Spring 2019 / Summer 2020